anthonyhuang07/ICS2O1-FPT/src/devlog.md

 - Changed how the beat array would work
 - Still trying to figure out how to get the beats to fall at the correct speed and beat.

+# 2023-06-07

+- Figured it out w/help of Mr. Klimowski
+- Now going to actually start mapping the beatmap